 Do you remember your parents yelling: “Shut the door, you’re heating the outside!” or “Shut the door, you don’t live in a barn!”
-Well, all those yelling parents have a point.
-It’s cold outside and expensive to heat the house.
+Well, all those yelling parents have a point: it’s cold outside and expensive to heat the house.
 Your facilities are no different, and now it’s your responsibility to conserve energy and prevent the warm air from getting out.
+Fix your door drafts using these tips.

 - Look for open holes along the perimeter of the opening.
 If you can see light around the door, the strip may need to be removed, reattached or replaced using proper installation techniques.

-3) Verify with a local supplier that the weather stripping on your door is the best product for your needs and door application.
+3) Verify with a LaForce expert to make sure that the weatherstripping on your door is the best product for your needs and door application.

 Do you know how much energy is lost through the gaps in your stripping?